DroneDB/docs/docs/registry/configuration.md

 ### PasswordPolicy

-Optional password complexity policy applied when creating or changing user passwords.
-Set to `null` (default) to disable all policy enforcement.
+Password complexity policy applied when creating or changing user passwords.
+Set to `null` to disable all policy enforcement.

 :::info
-The default value is `null` (no policy).
+The default policy requires at least **8 characters** and **one digit**.
 :::

 **Sub-fields:**